ErsatzTV/ErsatzTV.org/docs/advanced/custom-stream-selector.md

 sidebar_position: 1
 ---

-Custom stream selectors allow a high level of control over audio and subtitle stream selection by using a prioritized list of preferred audio and subtitle criteria.
+Custom stream selectors allow a high level of control over audio and subtitle stream selection by using a prioritized list of preferred audio, subtitle and content criteria.

 ## Stream Selector Definitions

-Stream selectors are defined in YAML files which must be placed in ErsatzTV's config folder / `scripts` / `channel-stream-selectors`, and they must contain a list of **items**, which are audio and subtitle criteria.
+Stream selectors are defined in YAML files which must be placed in ErsatzTV's config folder / `scripts` / `channel-stream-selectors`, and they must contain a list of **items**, which are audio, subtitle and content criteria.

 ```yaml
 items: